-In the Preview Mode, the Playback program only can show the total events information of one alert window each time.
-If you want to see the events of the other two alert area windows, you must change the alert area selector to other numbers.
+In the Preview Mode, the Playback program only can show the event information of one alert window at a time.
+If you want to see the events of the other two alert area windows, you must change the alert area selector to other alert window numbers.
 In the normal display mode, the alert window that the alert area selector indicates will be highlighted with red rectangle if you checked that window in the settings dialog.
 The alert area selector will be changed to alert window zero, when you change the location selector to another one.